Published work that supports commercial coffee decisions

 Diterpene-Receptor Binding

-Cafestol and kahweol bind FXR at −10.1 kcal/mol — rivaling pharmaceutical agonists.
+Cafestol and kahweol bind to FXR (−10.1 kcal/mol) — rivaling pharmaceutical agonists.
 Using AutoDock Vina molecular docking, we mapped how coffee’s cholesterol-raising diterpenes interact with nuclear receptors.

 Read Paper ↓